-DBSoM has a zero tolerance policy towards harassment, including sexual harassment.
-DBSoM is committed to providing a safe and secure educational space for every individual to achieve her or his true potential.
+DBSOM has a zero-tolerance policy towards harassment including sexual harassment.
+DBSOM is committed to provide a safe and secure educational space for every individual to achieve her or his true potential.
 Our environment is built on mutual respect and cultural sensitivity.
 The institution has a zero tolerance policy as defined below towards Sexual Harassment on campus and off campus, including in private and paying guest accommodations and on any form of transportation to and from DBSoM.

 DBSoM Policy on Prevention of Sexual Harassment is committed to ensuring that sexual harassment is prohibited, prevented and eliminated.
 Any form of sexual harassment is not tolerated.

 Any form of sexual harassment and any harassment of any kind are unlawful and will be subject to penalties in accordance with applicable law.